baole444/TheCellBeyond/README.md

 - [ ] Scripting system.

 ## Problems need attention:
+- N/A

+## Solved problems:
 - No proper resource clearing/saving when creating a new scene due to improper name check.
 - No proper way to assign texture/sprite from a spritesheet to a SpriteRenderer component.

-## Solved problems:
-- If additional scaling from transform is applied, the rotation broke.
-Caused by broken math in GameObject2D.
-- Due to lazy load there is no proper way to for hierarchy to actively update their effective transform.

 ## Additional maintenance:
 - Update ImGui to [latest release](https://github.com/SpaiR/imgui-java/releases).